Tycro-Games/tycro-games.github.io/_projects/Y2 BlockD.md

 ---
 layout: project
-title: "Nakon | FPS made in a cross-platform engine for PS5/PC"
+title: "FPS made in a cross-platform engine for PS5/PC | Nakon"
 description: "An FPS game made in a cross-platform engine from the ground up."
 image: /assets/portfolio/Y2/D/Animation.gif
 main_category: University Projects